 No formal knowledge of music or visual art is required — just a commitment to reading, listening, and viewing carefully and being open to drawing lots of connections.
 As we’re in New York, we’ll likely have a few guest speakers and possibly even a field trip if something interesting is going on and we can figure out logistics.
 Interested community members are also welcome to “virtually” take the course and follow along here with us.

-This course was offered at SUNY Purchase in Spring 2012 and has run at Hunter in Fall semesters since 2012.
+This course was offered at SUNY Purchase in Spring 2012 and was run at Hunter in Fall semesters from 2012-2016 in Hunter College’s Africana, Puerto Rican, and Latin@ Studies department as AFPRL 39022 (390.22).

 Not a Hunter College student?
 Then sign up by CUNY e-Permit!
 Talk to your college’s registrar office for specifics, but this guide from Brooklyn College gives a pretty good explanation of how the process works.